zhouyou-gu/zhouyou-gu.github.io/_pages/about.md

 ## Collaborations

-I am honored to have had collaborations with colleagues from
+It is my honor to have had collaborations with colleagues from

 - **Morse Micro** (A fabless semiconductor startup): Together, we investigated the interference management using restricted access window (RAW) in Wi-Fi Halow networks.
 (2022-2023)